Why You're Bloated Every Day (And How Hormones Make It Worse)

 Standard Tests Don't Look at Gut Function

-Colonoscopy rules out disease (cancer, polyps, inflammation) but doesn't test bacteria, SIBO, or function.
-Standard stool tests only check for pathogens, not bacterial balance or gut health markers.
-This misses 90% of the causes of chronic bloating.
+Colonoscopy rules out disease but doesn't test bacteria, SIBO, or function.
+Standard stool tests only check for pathogens, not bacterial balance.
+This misses 90% of chronic bloating causes.

 Hormones Are Never Considered

 GI doctors don't test hormones.
 Gynecologists don't test gut.
-The connection is missed, so bloating gets treated in isolation without addressing hormone imbalances that are driving it.
+The connection gets missed, so bloating is treated in isolation.

 Treatment = Symptom Management

-Anti-spasmodics, fiber supplements, "low FODMAP forever."
-This manages symptoms without fixing root causes.
-Low FODMAP can help temporarily, but if you need to avoid FODMAPs forever, you haven't fixed the underlying problem.
+Anti-spasmodics, fiber, "low FODMAP forever."
+If you need to avoid FODMAPs forever, you haven't fixed the underlying problem.

 How to Actually Fix Chronic Bloating